 Mile 0.1 (8.2) Reach the Hogskin Loop junction.
 For the shortest route, bear right on the Upper Loop Trail.
 (The 0.7-mile Lower Loop Trail stays on the old road that eventually fades into a path following North Chickamauga Creek upstream past picnic tables and numerous blue holes that offer swimming possibilities in summer.
 The Lower Loop crosses Hogskin Branch and makes a steep ascent to connect with the Upper Loop Trail on top of the escarpment.)

 Mile 0.4 (7.9) The Hogskin Upper Loop Trail ascends the escarpment to reach an old mining road on top.
 Turn left.
-(The old road to the right leads out to Montlake Road in 0.1 mile but does not make for a good short loop back to the trailhead; you’d have to walk down the steep, winding road with little shoulder and sometimes fast-moving vehicles.)
+(The old road to right leads out to Montlake Road but is private property, absolutely no trespassing.)

 The Upper Loop follows the mining road to cross Hogskin Branch while paralleling the Lower Loop below.